iotaledger/susee-streams-poc/docker/README.md

     Previous message address now is 01dc8b65fa2174cf9bf4e565a601cd49af206734f7b00de790f57de3650a72ef0000000000000000:0d563a792cbd97cad4565739

-You may want to use the [message explorer](http://127.0.0.1:8080/swagger-ui/#/nodes) to view the channel of the streams channel of the sensor and to view the sensor messages.
+You may want to use the [message explorer](http://127.0.0.1:8080/swagger-ui/#/nodes) to list existing *Streams Channels* (called 'nodes' in the *Message Explorer* API), view the *Streams Channel ID* of the node and to list the sensor messages of the node.
 This is described [here](../test/README.md#view-sensor-messages-using-the-message-explorer) in more detail.